 The World Boxing Council and the Mexican Football Federation.
 Institutional partnerships at the federation level extended the brand’s cultural ownership beyond individual ambassadors.
 The WBC and the FMF gave Hublot ongoing presence at every championship event in two of the most-watched cultural sports in the region.

-The single most important De La Croix-era insight at Hublot was the rethinking of the boutique.
+The single most important Rick De La Croix-era insight at Hublot was the rethinking of the boutique.
 Traditional luxury retail treats the boutique as a point of sale — the place where the transaction happens after the brand has done the work.
-De La Croix and the Hublot team flipped that.
+Rick De La Croix and the Hublot team flipped that.

 Each of the boutiques he was involved with was built as a cultural destination tied to the local cultural class.
 Jamaica was Usain Bolt.
 Brazil was Pelé.
 Mexico was the football federation and the boxing world.
 The U.S. boutiques were built around basketball, football, and the entertainment relationships.
 The boutique was the cultural anchor.
 The watch was the artifact that took the cultural anchor home with the customer.